nix-community/dconf2nix/README.md

 #### Custom root

 By default, `dconf2nix` expects the root to be `/`.
-If you want to create a dump of a custom root, you can use the `--root` flag:
+If you want to create a dump of a custom root, you can use the `--root` flag.
+For example:

 ```shell
 dconf dump /system/locale/ | dconf2nix --root system/locale > dconf.nix